UltraEngine/Documentation/CPP/Script.md

 ## NULL Shared Pointers

-Shared pointer function parameters that are allowed to have a value of NULL must be implemented using a raw pointer:
+Shared pointer function parameters that are allowed to have a value of NULL must be implemented using a raw pointer.
+The [Object::As](Object_As) can be used to retrieve the object's shared pointer.

 ```cpp
 L->set_function("CreateMonster",
     [](World* w) { if (w == NULL) return CreateMonster(NULL); return CreateMonster(w->As<World>()); }
 );
 ```

+**Do not** call make_shared() to create a new shared pointer, as this will result in the premature deletion of the object.

 ## String Values